Faculty can apply for seed funds to support innovative research and collaborative conferences.

 Budget justification guidelines:

 List of the individual expenses and a brief explanation of each expense

 The budget justification does not count against the five-page-long narrative length limit

-If applying for Roper Center matching funds, the PI must work with the Roper Center to identify the estimated cost for converting the historical public opinion dataset(s) they would like to use, and include the estimate as a line item in their budget.
-(The PI can apply to up to $12,000 in grant funding to convert these data to usable formats.
+If applying for Roper Center matching funds, the PI must work with the Roper Center to identify the estimated cost for converting the historical public opinion dataset(s) they would like to use and include the estimate as a line item in their budget.
+(The PI can apply for up to $12,000 in grant funding to convert these data to usable formats.
 The Roper Center will match the CCSS grant with an in-kind contribution (i.e., a $12,000 award would equal $24,000 in data conversions).)